Oceana selects Klints bank and east of Gotland as a location for offshore protected areaAll Press Releases…

 In the area East of Gotland, a diverse set of environments from islands, banks, shallow and deep areas each with different bottoms, marks a stark contrast to other areas in the Baltic where there is much seabed monotony and bacteria is the only life that can be found below 50 meters.

-Klints bank, the only bank in the Baltic Sea that is surrounded by depths of over 100 meters, is also known for being traversed by big pelagic species like swordfish and sunfish.
+Klints bank is the only bank in the Baltic Sea that is surrounded by depths of over 100 meters.

 The research team onboard the Oceana Hanse Explorer take sea bottom and water samples, document habitats and species using photographs, video, and a remote operated vehicles (ROV), to learn more about the ecosystems from the sea surface to 150 meters deep.